slatedocs/slate/source/index.html.md

 If you want to deposit Ether, they give you an Ethereum address.
 After you deposit Ether to that address they issue the equivalent to your Stellar account.
 In this case you'll have to trust Papaya because they'll be acting as custodian for the Ether you sent them.

-For this tutorial, I'll be creating an anchor which will issue an asset representing USD.
-User will have to download an app, I'll fake a KYC process and then create a Stellar account for the user and authorize the user to hold the asset.
+In this tutorial, you will be creating an anchor which will issue an asset representing USD.
+User will have to download an app, you'll fake a KYC process and then create a Stellar account for the user and authorize the user to hold the asset.
 Once the user have been authorized they will be able to deposit USD or debit USD from their accounts.